MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Starting directory

-The directory the shell starts in when it is loaded.
+This is the directory the shell starts in when it is loaded.

 **Property name:** `startingDirectory`